-We demonstrate an automated deep learning-based segmentation algorithm that can perform to a similar standard as experienced radiographers across a wide range of important OARs for head and neck radiotherapy.
-The final model performance in all regions except brainstem and right lens was similar to radiographers when compared to a gold standard of an expert consultant oncologist with over 10 years experience in treating patients with head and neck cancer.
-Our system was developed using CT scans derived from routine clinical practice with a test and validation set consisting of a new population collected from several different radiotherapy planning datasets, demonstrating the generalisability of an approach that should be applicable in a hospital setting for segmentation of OARs, routine Radiation Therapy Quality Assurance (RTQA) peer review and reducing the associated variability between different radiotherapy centres \cite{Wuthrick2015}.
+We demonstrate an automated deep learning-based segmentation algorithm that can perform as well as experienced radiographers for head and neck radiotherapy planning.
+Our model was developed using CT scans derived from routine clinical practice, and therefore should be applicable in a hospital setting for segmentation of OARs, routine Radiation Therapy Quality Assurance (RTQA) peer review and reducing the associated variability between different specialists and radiotherapy centres \cite{Wuthrick2015}.